 That love affair ended with a crabby bus driver who kicked me off his bus for being a nuisance.
 I sat in the seat adjacent to his and talked his ear off, asking repeatedly if I could take the wheel, or give out a transfer, or open the door.
 Anything to get a taste of the job of my dreams.
-He got mad when he realized I didn’t have anywhere to go, and I’d be taking the route all the way back to where I got on, which was the beginning of the route, actually.
+He got mad when he realized I didn’t have anywhere to go, and I’d be taking the route all the way back to where I got on, which was the beginning of the route.
 My future as a transit driver was not to be.
 Those guys were pricks and I didn’t want to be in league with pricks.

-I didn’t brood for long, deciding that what I really wanted was to drive a tractor, a front end loader, or one of those rigs with the super-sized shovels that pushed mountains of snow to the curb to create awesome snowbanks.
-Not only would I be cool for driving such a wicked machine, but I’d also be able to make mammoth snow hills that you could toboggan down, or play “king of the castle” on.
-Or jump from.
-Or take a house down in a couple of big scoops.
-That seemed like shitloads of fun.
+I didn’t brood for long, deciding what I really wanted was to drive a tractor, a front end loader, or one of those rigs with the super-sized shovels that pushed mountains of snow to the curb to create snowbanks.
+Not only would I be lauded by my peers for driving such a wicked machine, but I’d also be able to make mammoth snow hills for tobogganing or playing ‘king of the castle’.
+I could also take a house down in a couple of big scoops or plough a backyard in moments.

-For a time I thought it would be neat to be the guy who delivered chips to all the convenience stores, ostensibly because I assumed it would have guaranteed an endless supply of free chips.
-But I had a friend who was a masterful thief and was routinely able to steal boxes of chips of all varieties, seemingly at will.
-The idea of more chips at my disposal became passe, and so too did my fleeting career aspiration.
+For a time I thought it would be stellar to be the guy who delivered chips to all the convenience stores, ostensibly because I assumed it would have guaranteed an endless supply of free chips.
+But I had a friend who was a masterful thief and was easily able to steal boxes of chips of all varieties, seemingly at will.
+The idea of more chips at my disposal became passe, and so too did my career aspirations as the chip guy.

-In reality, the keen desire to be a stuntman consumed me for years.
+The desire to be a stuntman consumed me – no, possessed me – for years.
 My imaginary dalliances as a firefighter, a fighter pilot, a marine, and a cowboy were all passing fancies; insurance careers in case I didn’t make the cut of daredevil super-stardom.
 They were subsumed well below the ultimate aim of television and movie awesomeness, even if getting to hang off the back of a fire engine at full speed was pretty amazing.
 The dream of being a stuntman was a constant in the mental mix of endless career hats I wore in my formative years.

 I had all the Evil Knievel figurines and filled scrapbooks with costume ideas for my own trademark daredevil suits.
 I wish I’d kept my prototype cape drawings, because my recollection is they were stunning.
 My cape ideas and other artifacts of my pre-pubescent youth were obliterated by the onslaught of testosterone, which gave me lots of boners, seething rage, acne, and clouded my mind with macho ideas that led to a purge of all remnants of my dreamy, artistic former self.
 But it kept the flames of my passion for stuntman-dom burning bright.